-With packed bars, noon beers and grownups playing hooky, March Madness is really, truly back
+With packed bars, noon beers and grown-ups playing hooky, March Madness is really, truly back

 The bar probably would not have survived without federal and local support, Brand said.
 He stayed open every day he was permitted, not just as a takeout spot but as a sports bar, with full service, whether he made or lost money.
 For the few neighbors who stayed, he wanted to do what felt like the right thing.

-“A place like this, in my opinion, is extremely important,” Brand said.
+“A place like this, in my opinion, is extremely important,” he said.
 “A lot of the high-pressure jobs that surround us don’t have that release.
 If you don’t have that release, you get kind of introverted.
-You turn into news radio, it’s depressing coming in.
+You tune into news radio, it’s depressing coming in.
 You listen to news radio going home.
 You’re in your little cubicle, your own bubble.
 You need this.
 You need a release.”

 Soon after the 2020 tournament was canceled, he was sitting on his porch with his wife, listening to the local news.
-He heard Muriel E. Bowser announce a shelter-in-place order for the next two weeks.
+He heard D.C.
+Mayor Muriel E. Bowser (D) announce a shelter-in-place order for the next two weeks.
 “Two weeks?” he said, turning to his wife.
 “How are we going to do this for two weeks?”

 It has been two years.
-The world is not the same as it was, but on Thursday a small, beloved part of it came back.
+The world is not the same as it was, but a small, beloved part of it came back Thursday.

-Emily Giambalvo contributed from Buffalo and Ben Golliver contributed from Portland.
+Emily Giambalvo in Buffalo and Ben Golliver in Portland, Ore., contributed to this report.